amjohnson36/johnsonscript/README.md

 <h2>Types</h2>
 There are currently three types in the language.<br/>
-- Integers are declared by: var myInt = 10.<br/>
+-Integers are declared by: var myInt = 10.<br/>
-- Strings are declared by: var myString = "hello world".<br/>
+-Strings are declared by: var myString = "hello world".<br/>
-- Booleans are declared by: var myBoolean = True.<br/>
+-Booleans are declared by: var myBoolean = True.<br/>

 Failing to properly set variables equal to a valid type will lead to an error.